Mentimeter

 Multiple choice

-- Straight up, vanilla multiple choice – display the results to the audience as bar charts, pie charts and scatter plots.
+• Straight up, vanilla multiple choice – display the results to the audience as bar charts, donut charts, pie charts, and scatter plots.

-- Who will win? – A slightly gamified multiple choice question.
+• Who will win? – A slightly gamified multiple choice question where the winner(s) are named.
+This is different to the usual anonymous question type.

 Free text answers

-- Open ended questions – let the audience respond with answers up to 250 characters.
-You can display the answers one-by-one, in speech bubbles or as a flowing grid.
+• Open ended questions – let the audience respond with answers up to 250 characters.
+You can display the answers one-by-one, in speech bubbles or as a flowing grid, with single or multiple responses.

 Ratings and rankings

-- Ranking – sort and prioritiese different items
+• Ranking questions – sort and prioritise different items

-- Scales – numeric answers or rate statements
+• Scales questions – submit numeric answers or rate statements

-- 2 by 2 matrix – allow your audience to rate on 2 dimensions
+• 2 by 2 matrix – allow your audience to rate on a 2 dimensional grid

-- 100 points – the audience allocates 100 points amongst a number of different options
+• 100 points – the audience allocates 100 points to prioritise a number of different options

 Competitions